Defining an escalation action for a stage and a process

-- To send a notification after a goal or deadline for a stage elapses,
+- To send a notification after a goal or deadline for a stage that

-- To send a notification after a goal or deadline for a process elapses,
+- To send a notification after a goal or deadline for a process that elapses, click the process.

-- In the Properties pane, click the Goal &
+- In the properties panel, click the Goal & deadline tab.

-- To notify the creator of the case, select
+- To notify a creator of the case, select Creator.

 - In the Message subsection, select a message type: